 Not only do they create a high-quality product, but they also hire and train local women.
 Learn more about the factory here.

-Freweini has been named a CNN Hero of the Year finalist for her work to change the cultural stigma around periods.
+Freweini was named the 2019 CNN Hero of the Year for her work to change the cultural stigma around periods.

 Dignity Period partners with a university in Ethiopia to conduct research and provide educational support to the community.
 We also partner with a local factory, owned and operated by Ethiopians, to provide reusable sanitary pads.